Adverbs of time (nu, dan, morgen...)

 1. Ik lees ___ een boek over fotografie in de trein naar mijn werk.

-I'm reading ___ a book about photography on the train to work.)
+I am reading ___ a book about photography on the train to my work.

 2. We kijken ___ een film over kunst na de Nederlandse les.

-We're going to watch ___ a film about art tomorrow after Dutch class.)
+We are watching ___ a film about art after the Dutch lesson.

 3. ___ maak ik thuis een schilderij, want ik heb geen afspraken op kantoor.

-___ I'm going to paint at home because I have no appointments at the office.)
+___ I am making a painting at home, because I have no appointments at the office.

 4. ___ luister jij elke dag naar muziek als je de foto’s van je vakantie bekijkt?

-___ do you listen to music every day when you look at the photos from your holiday?)
+___ do you listen to music every day when you look at the photos of your vacation?

 Exercise 2: Rewrite the phrases